The Myth That Will Not Die

 It took three weeks of doing this at every exit, every time.
 My friends thought I was insane.
 But now Biscuit sits automatically when any door opens.
 Muscle memory replaced the old habit.

-Specific Problem: Aggression Toward People
+Aggression Toward People

 A growling chihuahua is usually a scared chihuahua.
 People forget this because the dog is small and the growl sounds more like a complaint than a threat.
 But fear-based aggression does not improve with punishment.
 It gets worse.

 If your older chi snaps at visitors, the answer is controlled exposure combined with positive association.
 Visitor arrives.
 Your dog gets a high-value treat.
 Visitor sits quietly.
 Your dog gets another treat.
-Over time, “stranger in the house” becomes linked to “good things happen” instead of “threat detected.”
+Over time, “stranger in the house”, becomes linked to “good things happen”, instead of “threat detected.”.

 If the aggression is severe, a professional trainer who has experience with small breeds is worth the investment.
 Not a YouTube tutorial.
 Not a friend who once trained a labrador.
 Understanding why chihuahuas show aggression is the first step toward fixing it.